amdev9/dapp-browser/docs/README.md

 ![alt text](./diagrams/DappCommunication.png?raw=true "Dapp communication")

 ### Actions roadmap

 Sender dapp init communication with receiver dapp (`openChannelIntent` action).
 Main process propagate signal and dispatch two `openChannel` actions.
 [UUID target store resolver](#uuid-target-store-resolver) is used to pass action to the certain renderer process.
 Next we start procedure of bindChannels binding (`bindChannels` action dispatch).
 On success scenario we bind opened channels together and dispatch `bindChannelsSuccess`.
-So finally, we ready to provide communication abstraction for dapp developer  - `ipcCommunicator` instance.
+So finally, we ready to provide communication abstraction for dapp developer  - `Ipc` instance.

 - openChannelIntent
 ```javascript